 If the student requests not to be identified, but wishes to make a report, the student may report a grievance to the Provost and CAO or the Dean of Students.
 The Provost and CAO or Dean of Students will intake and document the report; however, it will be addressed outside of the grievance policy.
-The report will be sent, without the student's identifying information, to the letusknow@usv.edu email address to allow the University to address the grievance in a general, student-nonspecific manner.
+I am not familiar with this email address.